 When considering these biological, demographic, and socioeconomic factors in quick succession, it is difficult not to see the overarching hand of income in all of these mechanisms-though, to be clear, several of these studies are careful to disentangle these factors from their association with income.
 In theory, income gradients in pandemic mortality could arise through a number of channels, including many of those hinted at above: e.g., the tendency of those with higher incomes to have better baseline health status, rendering them biologically less vulnerable and more resilient to infection; higher-quality and lower-density housing, reducing the chances of viral transmission; better public health knowledge, the human capital necessary for individuals to effectively assimilate this knowledge and to adopt life-saving recommendations, and timelier and more robust public health interventions, all slowing the spread of illness; better access to healthcare and medical infrastructure, improving the probability of survival conditional on infection; and a greater capacity for individuals to undertake avoidant, adaptive, and compensatory behaviors, both throughout and following the pandemic.
 Crucially, these channels can operate at both individual and institutional (e.g., city or country) levels, with both richer people and localities-and certainly, the interaction of these-theoretically better equipped to weather the crisis.
-The fact that some of these channels are highly correlated, of course, can make it difficult to pinpoint the underlying mechanisms: higher-socioeconomic status (SES) individuals are likelier to be both healthier, protecting them from infection, and more educated, rendering them better able to adopt public health measures; cities tend to be richer in both income and infrastructure, but they are also more heterogeneous and densely populated than rural areas.
+The fact that some of these channels are highly correlated, of course, can make it difficult to pinpoint the underlying mechanisms: higher-SES individuals are likelier to be both healthier, protecting them from infection, and more educated, rendering them better able to adopt public health measures; cities tend to be richer in both income and infrastructure, but they are also more heterogeneous and densely populated than rural areas.

 Nevertheless, the literature can still shed light on the role of income on net.
-While some studies explicitly looking at its role in pandemic severity have shown little relationship between pre-1918 economic development and pandemic mortality (Brainerd and Siegler, 2003), a great many indicate that poverty exacerbated mortality risk.
+While some studies explicitly looking at its role in pandemic severity have shown little relationship between pre-1918 economic development and pandemic mortality (Brainerd & Siegler, 2003), a great many indicate that poverty exacerbated mortality risk.
 For instance, Murray et al. (2006) document tremendous (i.e., over thirty-fold) within- and cross-country variation in excess mortality due to the 1918 pandemic, with nearly half of this variation explained by baseline per capita income.
-Taking a finer-grained look at these issues, Grantz et al. (2016a,b) explore the socioeconomic determinants of pandemic mortality and transmissibility using detailed data from Chicago.
+Taking a finer-grained look at these issues, Grantz et al. (2016) explore the socioeconomic determinants of pandemic mortality and transmissibility using detailed data from Chicago.
 Among the associations they find between health and various poverty proxies are large, statistically significant, and negative associations between census tract-level homeownership rates and mortality.
 These findings are consistent with the lower baseline health of lower-SES neighborhoods, their poorer access to medical care, and their lower awareness and adoption of public health recommendations.
-Shanks and Brundage (2017) add that these factors may be proxying other features of low-SES populations, such as a higher risk of sequential
+Shanks & Brundage (2017) add that these factors may be proxying other features of low-SES populations, such as a higher risk of sequential infections (e.g., pandemic influenza followed by a secondary bacterial infection such as pneumonia), or the larger number and lower-SES composition of their social interactions.
+All of these could have contributed to higher cumulative pandemic mortality through faster and more widespread disease transmission, higher incidence of infection, or higher case fatality rates.
+These results suggest that rather than acting as a democratizing force, the pandemic further entrenched preexisting socioeconomic disparities.
+The clear implication of studies documenting the immediate health effects of the 1918 outbreak is that the damage from pandemics has, and remains likely to, fall disproportionately on poor communities.